gilbertwat/gilbertwat.github.io/_posts/2024-10-03-choosing-kindergarten-for-my-son.md

+---
-# Choosing Kindergarten for My Son
+title: Choosing Kindergarten for My Son
+tags: ["decision-making", "kindergarten", "education", "parenting"]
+---

 ## Introduction
 I feel exceedingly pressured as I am choosing a kindergarten for my son.
 This is one of the first few major decisions for my son.
 It will have a great impact in my son’s life in the next 3 years.
 I hope to consider and weight options as thorough as I could, combine with my intuition and the love of God, my wife and I, my son can access the best education for him available.